Module 13: Medieval Theology

 This section contains instructions for an optional Principles Chart activity to be constructed over all sixteen modules.
 Below is a link to the detailed instructions for this activity.

 Step Thirteen of the Principles Chart will add any important principles noted from the theologians, theological ideas, and the subsequent practices of the medieval church, and their consequences, and how those principles can be applied.
-It is suggested that the student begin this activity before watching the "Guiding Principles" portion of the lecture.
-Then the student may supplement their work after learning additional insights from the Guiding Principles.

-(Optional) Term Project Organization & Writing
+(Optional) Term Project - Writing

 The student will continue researching their chosen topic for their term project and organizing the material they have found.
 The student should also continue writing (or otherwise creating their presentation, based on their chosen means of communication) the first draft of their term project.
 Based on the organization of the material, which was based on their research, the student should continue communicating what they learned, as well as the principles they gained from the historical data, and how it applies to current life and ministry.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources